yaojieliu/ECCV20-STDN/README.md

 Tested on Python 3.6 & Tensorflow 1.13.0.
 As it uses the contrib package, the code should work with Tensorflow >1.8.0 and <1.13.0.
 The code should be easy to transfer to keras package.

 ## Training
-First create a folder ./log/.
+First create a folder "./log/".
 To run the training code:

     python train.py

 The face-anti-spoofing databases (e.g. SiW-M, SiW, and Oulu-NPU) have to be applied separately.
-We provide the required data format and structure in ./data/ folder.
-The video should pre-processed into frames of cropped face, saved in one folder under either live/ or spoof/.
-The landmark (68) should be provided in the XXX.npy file.
+We provide the required data format and structure in "./data/" folder.
+The video should pre-processed into frames of cropped face, saved in one folder under either "live/" or "spoof/".
+The landmark (68) should be provided in the "XXX.npy" file.

 ## Testing
 To run the testing code:

     python test.py

-It saves the scores in ./log/XXX/test/score.txt file.
+It saves the scores in "./log/XXX/test/score.txt" file.

 ## Acknowledge
 Please cite the paper: